shentufoundation/security-oracle-smart-contracts/README.md

 ## Usage

-Follow the following example to integrate.
+Follow the following example to integrate with Security Oracle smart contract on Binance Smart Chain, the smart contract address is [0xE7F15597B7594E1516952001f57d022bA799b479](https://bscscan.com/address/0xE7F15597B7594E1516952001f57d022bA799b479).

+Currently we don't have Ethereum version yet due to the high gas fee.
+If you want to have it please [submit an issue](https://github.com/certikfoundation/security-oracle-smart-contracts/issues/new) in current repo to let us know.

 For complicated integrations we can check [DeFiExample](contracts/DeFiExample.sol) for a reference.

 ```
 interface SecurityOracle {